onevcat/VVDocumenter-Xcode/README.md

 Build the `VVDocumenter-Xcode` target in the Xcode project and the plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 Relaunch Xcode and type in `///` above any code you want to write a document to.

 If you want to use other text beside of `///` to trigger the document insertion, you can find a setting panel by clicking `VVDocument` in the Window menu of Xcode.
 You can also set using spaces instead of tab in the panel.
+Two other options are to prefix each line with star (on by default) and automatically add `@since` in every document.

 ## Xcode version?